-Laurie Nash is one of an elite group who played both Australian football and cricket at the highest level.
+‘Laurie’ Nash remains one of an elite group of athletes who have played both Australian football (VFL/AFL) and cricket at the highest level.

 He made his cricket debut for Australia in 1932 against South Africa, beginning his career with the impressive bowling figures of 4/18 in the first innings and 1/4 in the second.

 Despite this he was not selected for Australia again until the final -and deciding — Test of the 1936-7 Ashes series.
-Then in the post-bodyline controversy there was considerable concern about his aggressive bowling style but he took 4/70 in the first innings and 1/35 in th second.
+Then in the post ‘Bodyline’ controversy there was considerable concern about his aggressive bowling style but he took 4/70 in the first innings and 1/35 in the second.
 He made 17 runs and took several spectacular catches.

 His outspoken, sometimes combative, personality was said to be a factor in limiting his Test career in an age when these traits was not prized, but in two Tests he took 10 wickets at an average of 12.80.